pdjr-n2k/TMP106/README.md

 required hardware configuration before connecting the module to the host NMEA bus.

-The module will boot and confirm normal operation by flashing the PWR LED 1+*n* times, where *n* is the number of configured sensor channels.
+The module will boot and the LED on the MCU will flash once.
-A new installation will have no configured channels and so the PWR LED will flash just once.
+When the module is configured it will confirm normal operation by flashing the PWR LED *n* times, where *n* is the number of configured sensor channels, but in a new installation this will obviously not happen.

 You can now continue with firmware configuration which can only be done when the module is powered up.